openhab/openhab-android/README.md

 ## Build flavors

-In order to get the app in F-Droid the flavor "foss" was created where GCM and crash reporting has been removed.
-This build won't be able to use openHAB cloud.
+An optional build flavor "foss" is available for distribution through F-Droid.
+This build has GCM and crash reporting removed and will not be able to receive push notifications from openHAB Cloud.

 ## Trademark Disclaimer